raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ---
 title: Chromium
 ---
-Chromium is the default web-browser on Raspberry Pi OS - use it to get help preparing your experiment.
+Chromium is the default web browser on Raspberry Pi OS — use it to get help preparing your experiment.
 ![Screenshot of the Chromium web browser running on the Kit OS](images/os_22-23_chromium.jpg)
 --- /collapse ---